 PreludeOnly recently have I come to full terms with the church's role in my spiritual life as well as my life as an artist.
-Growing up, the church was one of my first and only consistent encounters with aesthetic beauty - in the order and seasonal colors of the liturgy, the banners, the stained glass windows, and the rich musical history, dating all the way back to Johann Sebastian Bach and beyond.
+Growing up, the church was one of my first and only consistent encounters with aesthetic beauty - the order and seasonal colors of the liturgy, the banners, the stained glass windows, and the rich musical history, dating all the way back to Johann Sebastian Bach and beyond.
 So it makes sense that as an adult, my creative medium is quilt-making, the elements of which are fabric, piecing, color, and composition.

-Enough time has passed that I finally feel like I can tell this story.
 In 1998, the same year I started my first quilt while living in Yountville, California, I returned to the Midwest after an eight year post-collegiate stint living west of the Missouri River.
 I landed at my parents' house in a small college town in west central Illinois.
 It was a far cry from the Napa Valley, but with the proximity of the college, I succumbed to both internal and external pressures to achieve a full-fledged conventional career.
 So, based on a personal history of a congenital cleft lip and palate, as well as a former girlfriend's successful completion of the same, I decided to pursue a Master's degree in Speech-Language Pathology.
 I got as far as a post-baccalaureate (read: useless second Bachelor's degree), but dropped out halfway into the first semester of the graduate program.
 Throughout all this upheaval and general malcontent, I continued to make quilts.
 They were my solace and my sanity.
 In the meantime, I had also volunteered to make two banners for my parents' church, Immanuel Lutheran.
 The designs were mine, but inspired by and based on the work of Scottish architect and artist, Charles Rennie Mackintosh.
 The two banners were each 3 feet wide by 12 feet high, designed to flank the altar.